 I recently had one of those random encounters with a stranger that got me thinking.
-Thinking about the comfort – actually, the lack of comfort, that some people have when it comes to saying the word “blind”.
+Thinking about the comfort – actually, the discomfort, that some people have when it comes to saying the word “blind”.
 Is “blind” a bad word?

 Based on my past, and most recent experience, there is clearly a hesitation when it comes to saying the word “blind” to describe someone who is…well, blind.

 My recent thought-provoking encounter happened a few weeks ago.
 I’ll try to keep the story short.
-Bwahaha!
-Anyway….my husband and I bought some new patio furniture, and a couple of the store employees were kind enough to help us carry the furniture out to our car.
+Ha ha ha!
+Anyway….
+We bought some new patio furniture, and a couple of the store employees were kind enough to help us carry the furniture out to our car.
 I stayed back in the store, with my white cane in hand.
 I figured I would wait until all but one chair needed to be taken out.
 I asked the gentleman taking that last chair, if I could walk out with him.
 He was ok with it, so that’s what I did.

-As we were walking, he said, “So, I used to know a girl like you.”, (awkward pause), “She was…you know…um…”, (more awkwardness).
+As we were walking, he said, “So, I used to know a girl like you.”, (awkward pause), “She was, you know, Uhh…”, (more awkwardness).
 I knew what he was trying to say.
 The poor guy was obviously flustered.
 I thought I could say a few things to keep the conversation going.
-I could say, “She was sexy?”, or “She was blind?”, or “She was the sexiest blind girl you’d ever known until you saw me?”.
+I could say, “She was sexy?”, or “She was blind?”, or “She was the sexiest blind girl you’d ever seen, until you saw me?”.
 Well, I chose to behave myself and went with, “She was blind?”.

 With a sense of relief in his voice, he said, ”Yeah.
 Yeah, she was blind.”.
 At the car, I thanked him for his assistance, but, I was left wondering why he was so flustered over what word to use.